thomaslenaour/ytrack/subjects/customers-invoices-avg/README.md

 You must select, the `FirstName` and the `LastName` of each customer, as well as the average total price of all their respective invoices with the alias `InvoicesAverage`.

 Take a look at the `GROUP BY` clause.
+You must `GROUP BY` an ID to be sure that you haven't 2 same names.

+You must order result by `FirstName` in ascending order.

 ### Expected result